Aman-zishan/sDAO-with-chainhook/README.md

 features:

-build on top of sDAO
+build on top of [sDAO](https://github.com/Aman-zishan/sDAO )

-- Boostrap process now hooked with chainhook to know for sure if chain states were changed
+- Boostrap process now hooked with chainhook to know for sure if transaction went through
+- notification service by making use of websocket to notify user about the chain state change
 - Server side database insertion for chainhook events instead of assuming request went through
+- alerts the user if the trasaction went through or not (which was assumed in sDAO)

 # short video demo (7 mins)